Frequently Asked Questions (FAQs)

 What time does school begin and end?
 What are the bell times?

-The morning bell rings at 8:40am at which time the students are allowed to go to their classroom.
+The morning bell rings at 8:45am at which time the students are allowed into the cafeteria to get breakfast and go to their classroom.
 The formal school day begins at 9:00am.
-Students will eat breakfast in their classrooms immediately after 9:00am.
 Any students that are dropped off after 9:00am will need to be escorted to the office and signed in by a parent or guardian and will be marked TARDY.
 Dismissal bell is at 3:11.
 Students will not be released for early dismissal anytime after 2:50 p.m.

 *The bell schedule for Pre-K is as follows: